 Prepping for your first class

-- Arrive at least 20 minutes before your first class so we can show you round the studio and your instructor can talk through any questions or health issues you may have.
+- Arrive 10-15 minutes before your first class so we can show you around the studio and your instructor can talk through any questions or health issues you may have.
 Please note, our yoga instructors will do their best to assist, but they’re not doctors.
 If you’re not sure if yoga’s right for you, have a quick chat to your GP.
 Also, for all classes some basic mobility is required; being able to stand unaided, get on and off the floor without issue, kneel and/or sit in a cross-legged position relatively comfortably for a period of time.

 - Wear close-fitting, light clothing that absorbs the sweat from your body.
 Baggy or heavy clothes get weighty and oozy with sweat in a hot class and just generally get in the way.